Impana19/Superstore-Sales-Analysis-using-SQL/README.md

 # Superstore-Sales-Analysis-using-SQL
 Analyzed retail sales data using SQL to identify regional sales performance, top products, and profitability trends.
 Implemented aggregation queries, grouping, and sorting to derive business insights from the dataset.

 ## Project Overview
 This project analyzes retail sales data from the Superstore dataset using SQL.

 ## Tools Used
+- MySQL
 - SQL
-- MySQL

-## Key Analysis
+## Analysis Performed
-- Total sales and profit
+• Total sales and profit calculation
-- Regional sales performance
+• Regional sales analysis
-- Category profit analysis
-- Top selling products
+• Top selling products identification
-- Discount trends
+• Profit analysis by product category

 ## Dataset
-Superstore sales dataset containing product, sales, profit, and regional information.
+Superstore retail dataset containing sales, profit, region, and product information.

-## Outcome
+## Key Insights
-Generated insights into product performance, regional trends, and profitability using SQL queries.
+SQL queries were used to generate business insights from the dataset, helping understand sales performance and profitability trends.